 In February 2021, Home Hardware Stores was attacked.
 Corporate data was appearing online but the company revealed their 1050 stores had no client data leaked.
 (Financial Post)

 On January 16, 2021, the Quebec city of Montmagne was hit with a ransomware attack that shut down their systems and phone lines.
 The hackers encrypted their data on their servers and then asked for a ransom.
 Systems were restored after 6 days.
 (The Press Stories)

 On January 14, 2021, Quebec-based insurance company, Promutuel, was hit with a ransomware attack that crippled its systems.
 Customers were not able to access their accounts and when Promutuel did not pay the ransom, the hackers leaked customer data online.
 (TechNadu)

-As you read, the ransomware attacks affected organizations differently.
+The ransomware attacks affected organizations differently.
 Some were unable to function whereas others just needed to add extra measures of protection.
 There is one common denominator in each of these cases, and that’s lack of trust.
-None of these incidents reported proper security where the attack did not negatively affect the organization.
 There was uncertainty in each case and it seemed like no one knew what was happening.
 Cyber attacks are inevitable, but with the right business continuity measures in place, certainty and trust can remain.

 Get 1TB of Cloud Connect Backup for Free when you renew your Veeam Support Contract with Assurance IT: https://www.assuranceit.ca/veeam-with-assuranceit